gortonator/bsds-6650/assignments-2020/Assignment-2.md

 Also thnk carefully about indexing as inserts are slower when indexes exist on a table.
 You can read all about SQL indexes [here](https://www.tutorialspoint.com/mysql/mysql-indexes.htm).

+A simple servlet example for accessing MySQL is [here]https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-usagenotes-glassfish-config-servlet.html) and Lab 7 expands on this.

 You then need build the servlet business logic to implement this API.
 Each API should:

 1. Accept the parameters for each operations as per the specification